BHADRESHVARIYA22/AXI-Protocol/About AXI.md

  In most systems, the address channel bandwidth requirement is significantly less than the data channel bandwidth requirement.
 Such systems can achieve a good balance between system performance and interconnect complexity by using a shared address bus with multiple data buses to enable parallel data transfers.

+#### **Register slices**
+  - Each AXI channel transfers information in only one direction, and the architecture does not require any fixed relationship between the channels.
+  - These qualities mean that a register slice can be inserted at almost any point in any channel at the cost of an additional cycle of latency.
+  - These qualities make the following possible:
+    - Trade-off between cycles of latency and maximum frequency of operation.
+    - Direct, fast connection between a processor and high-performance memory, while using simple register slices to isolate longer paths to less performance critical peripherals.